-Introduction 4

-Timely Warning Crime Alerts 5

-Emergency Notification 6

-Testing the emergency response and evacuation procedures 8

-Report criminal actions or other emergencies occurring on campus 8

-Reporting crimes on a voluntary, confidential basis 10

-Security and Access to Campus Facilities 11

-Alcohol and Drug Policies 12

-Standard College Alcohol and Drug Policy 13

-Alcohol 13

-Drugs 14

-United States Code (USC) Controlled Substances Act 14

-Controlled Substance Laws and Sanctions 14

-Controlled Substances Schedules 14

-Penalties 15

-Resources for Students, Staff and Instructors 16

-Health Risks Associated with the Misuse of Drugs and Alcohol 17

-Marijuana Health Risks: 18

-Cocaine and Crack Health Risks: 18

-Barbiturates Health Risks: 19

-Amphetamines Health Risks: 19

-Hallucinogens (including PCP, LSD, Mescaline, Peyote, Psilocybin) Health Risks: 19

-Narcotics (including Heroin, Codeine, Morphine, Opium, Percodan) Health Risks: 19

-Student disciplinary proceeding for any violent crime or non-forcible sex offense (Incest of

-Statutory Rape) 20

-Safety Awareness Programs 20

-Primary Prevention and Awareness Programs 20

-Ongoing Prevention and Awareness Programs 21

-Clery Act Crime Definitions

-Criminal Code of Virginia's Definitions for "Dating Violence," "Domestic Violence," "Sex

-Assault" and "Stalking."

-Dating Violence

-Domestic Violence

-Sexual Assault

-Stalking

-Consent

-The Virginia Criminal Code of Consent

-Standard HealthCare Services Definition of Consent

-Safe and Positive Options for Bystander Intervention

-Bystander Intervention and Risk Reduction

-How to intervene safely
+Introduction 5

+Timely Warning Crime Alerts 6

+Emergency Notification 8

+Testing the emergency response and evacuation procedures 9

+Report criminal actions or other emergencies occurring on campus 10

+Reporting crimes on a voluntary, confidential basis 12

+Security And Access To Campus Facilities 13

+Alcohol And Drug Policies 14

+Standard College Alcohol and Drug Policy 15

+Standard College policy, in conformity with Federal and State statutes governing alcohol and drug unincludes the following information:

+Alcohol 15

+Drugs 16

+United States Code (USC) Controlled Substances Act 17

+Controlled Substance Laws And Sanctions 17

+Controlled Substances Schedules 17

+Penalties 18

+Resources for Students, Staff and Instructors 19

+Health Risks Associated with the Misuse of Drugs and Alcohol 21

+Student disciplinary proceeding for any violent crime or non-forcible sex offense (Incest or Statutory Rap

+Safety Awareness Programs

+Primary Prevention and Awareness Programs 24

+Ongoing Prevention and Awareness Programs 24

+Clery Act Crime Definitions 25

+Dating violence 25

+Domestic Violence 25

+Stalking 25

+Course of conduct 26

+Reasonable person 26

+Substantial emotional distress 26

+Sexual Assault 26

+Criminal Code of Virginia's Definitions for "Dating Violence," "Domestic Violence," "Sexual Assault" and "Stalking." l 26

+Dating Violence 26

+Domestic Violence 27

+Stalking 29

+Consent 29

+The Virginia Criminal Code of Consent 29

+Standard College's Definition of Consent 30

+Safe and Positive Options for Bystander Intervention 31

+Bystander Intervention and Risk Reduction 31

+Simple steps to becoming an active bystander 32

 What can my friends and I do to be safe?

-What else can my friends and I do to be safe?
-29

-Procedures to Follow in the Case of Dating Violence, Domestic Violence, Sexual Assaul t or

-Stalking 29

-If an assault just occurred 29

-Preserving Physical Evidence 30

-Medical Exam Following Sexual Assault 30

-If the Assault Occurred Sometime Ago 31

-In Cases of Stalking 31

-In Cases of Relationship Violence 32

-Reporting Options of Alleged Dating Violence, Domestic Violence, Sexual Assault or St. alking 32

-Reporting with Intent to Press Criminal Charges 33

-Option Not to Report

-Your Rights as A Crime Victim

-Compensation for Victims of Crime

-Orders of Protection

-Protective Orders Issued by a Virginia Court 35

-Confidentiality Issues

-Requests for Academic Schedule Changes

-Disciplinary procedures for students, faculty, and staff in cases of alleged dating violen -

-domestic violence, sexual assault or stalking

-Disciplinary Actions Policy and Procedures

-Appeals 42

-Standard College programs (1) dealing with security procedures and practices and (2)

-encouraging the campus community to look out for themselves and one another

-Student Organizations

-Sex Offender Registry Access

-Missing Student Notification

-Fire Safety Disclosures

-Annual Disclosure of Crime Statistics

-Definitions of Reportable Crimes

-Hate Crime Categories of Bias:

-2018 Annual Security Report

-Standard HealthCare Services College of Nursing

-Clery Act Reporting Table

-Standard College - Crisis Referral Information

-DISTRICT OF COLUMBIA

-MARYLAND

-VIRGINIA

-National Hotlines

-Local Area Hospitals

-Financial Aid Information 53
+32

+Procedures To Follow in the Case of Dating Violence, Domestic Violence, Sexual Assault or Stalking 33

+If an assault just occurred 33 34

+If the Assault Occurred Sometime Ago 34

+In Cases Of Stalking 35

+In Cases Of Relationship Violence 35

+Reporting Options of Alleged Dating Violence, Domestic Violence, Sexual Assault or Stalking 36

+Reporting With Intent To Press Criminal Charges 37

+Option Not To Report 38

+Your Rights As A Crime Victim 38

+Compensation For Victims Of Crime 38

+Orders of Protection 39

+Protective Orders Issued by a Virginia Court 39

+Confidentiality Issues 40

+Requests for Academic Schedule Changes 42

+Disciplinary procedures for students, faculty, and staff in cases of alleged dating violence, domestic violence, sexual assault or stalking 43

+Disciplinary Actions Policy and Procedures 47

+Standard College programs (1) dealing with security procedures and practices and (2) encouraging the campus community to look out for themselves and one another. ∍ 48

+Student Organizations 48

+Sex Offender Registry Access 48

+Missing Student Notification 48

+Fire Safety Disclosures 49

+Annual Disclosure Of Crime Statistics 49

+Definitions of Reportable Crimes 50

+Murder/Manslaughter 50

+Nealigent Manslaughter 50